adamchainz/django-upgrade/README.rst

 ``django-upgrade`` is a commandline tool that rewrites files in place.
-Pass your Django version as ``<major>.<minor>`` to the ``--target-version`` flag. django-ugrade will run all its fixers for versions up to and including the target version.
+Pass your Django version as ``<major>.<minor>`` to the ``--target-version`` flag. django-upgrade will run all its fixers for versions up to and including the target version.
 These fixers rewrite your code to avoid ``DeprecationWarning``\s and use some new features.

 For example: